-A review of the sponsor's exposure to climate risks showed that BASF has made commitments to net-zero, and it has created dedicated units to achieve its climate targets.
-Additionally, BASF is recognised as a benchmark within the chemical industry according to leading ESG rating agencies.
+A review of the sponsor's exposure to climate risks showed that BASF has made commitments to net-zero, and it has increased its investment commitment to €4bn by 2030 (vs €3bn in the previous year).
+Additionally, BASF continues to be recognised as a benchmark within the chemical industry according to leading ESG rating agencies.

-The asset managers' climate practices showed that all are committed to net-zero targets, have responsible investment policies in place and consider climate risk in their investment decision process.
-The Trustee understands this is an evolving topic and encourages them to enhance their approach where appropriate.
+The review of the asset managers' climate practices showed that the vast majority remain committed to netzero targets, as evidenced through their adoption of formal targets in this regard, and all have now developed responsible investment policies and committees to consider climate risk in their investment decision process.
+The Trustee understands this is an evolving topic and encourages them to enhance their approach even further.

-The Trustee has collected climate metric data on the Scheme's assets, including total greenhouse gas emissions (absolute emissions metric), carbon footprint (emissions intensity metric), proportion of the portfolio with Science Based Targets (SBT, to reduce emissions) (portfolio alignment metric) and data coverage (non-emission metric).
+The Trustee has collected climate metric data on the Scheme's assets, including total greenhouse gas emissions (absolute emissions metric), carbon footprint (emissions intensity metric), proportion of the portfolio with Science Based Targets (SBT, to reduce emissions) (portfolio alignment metric) and data quality (non-emission metric).

-From the climate metrics collected for the DB and DC Sections, the Trustee has selected to set a target against data coverage for the DB Sections, and a net zero greenhouse gas emissions by 2050 target for the DC Section (covering listed holdings where data is reported).
+From the climate metrics collected for the DB and DC Sections, the Trustee has decided to change the selected target for the DB Sections, from data coverage to a portfolio alignment target: having 50% of the portfolio with SBT alignments by 2026.
+For the DC Section, the target remains to achieve net zero greenhouse gas emissions by 2050 (covering listed holdings where data is reported) with an interim target of achieving a 50% reduction by 2030 relative to a 2021 baseline.
 The rationale for these targets is outlined later in this report.

-This report is prepared by the Trustee of the BASF UK Group Pension Scheme and published in accordance with its obligations under the Climate Change Governance and Reporting Regulations 2021:
+This report is prepared by the Trustee of the BASF UK Group Pension Scheme and published in accordance with its obligations under the Climate Change Governance and Reporting Regulations 2021.